Zhaoxiang0422/SOC-DGL/README.md

-# HIDGN
+# SOC-DGL
-HIDGN is an innovative model designed for drug-target interaction prediction, leveraging a dual-encoder graph neural network to enhance the representation of homogeneous information.
+SOC-DGL is an innovative model designed for drug-target interaction prediction, leveraging a dual-encoder graph neural network to enhance the representation of homogeneous information.
 The model employs a graph convolutional encoder to extract deep relational features between drugs and targets, and integrating a homogeneous information aggregation encoder to uncover indirect associations among drugs or targets.